-An experiment was conducted to study the spectrum of genetic variation for seed yield per plant and its component traits in the four selection procedures [PS(EF), PS(HY), SSD and RBP] each with 20 progenies in GJG 0315 x ICCV 96029 in F_5 generation in Desi chickpea (Cicer arietinum L.).
-Analysis of variance revealed significant genotypic differences for all the characters with wide range of variation.
-Out of the total 6 cases studied in F_5 , PS(EF) in 2 cases; SSD in 3 cases sand PS(HY) in 1 case were better for depicting the widest phenotypic range and maximum coefficient of range, irrespective of characters.
-Moderate to high heritability and genotypic co-efficient of variation coupled with high expected genetic advance as per cent of mean was observed for number of branches per plant by PS(HY) and RBP and for 100-seed weight in PS(EF), PS(HY) and SSD of this cross which indicated the predominant role of additive gene action in the expression of these traits in respective breeding schemes.
+An experiment was conducted to study the spectrum of genetic variation for seed yield per plant and its component traits in the four selection procedures [PS(EF), PS(HY), SSD and RBP] each with 20 progenies of GJG 0315 x ICCV 96029 cross in $F_5$ generation in Desi chickpea (Cicer arietinum L.).
+Analysis of variance revealed significant genotypic differences for all the characters with a wide range of variation.
+Out of the total 6 cases studied in $F_5$ , PS(EF) in 2 cases; SSD in 3 cases and PS(HY) in 1 cases were better for depicting the widest phenotypic range and maximum coefficient of variation irrespective of characters.
+Moderate to high heritability and genotypic co-efficients of variation coupled with high expected Genetic Advance as per cent of mean was observed for number of branches per plant by PS(HY) and RBP and for 100-seed weight in PS(EF), PS(HY) and SSD of this cross which indicated the predominant role of additive gene action in the expression of these traits in respective breeding schemes.